Note

 • the .bvm file backups information on the virtual machine itself

-Incremental-Differential backups: the Hyper-V Winapi Plugin will automatically follow the backup level strategy as scheduled in Bacula.
+Incremental-Differential backups: the Hyper-V WinAPI Plugin will automatically follow the backup level strategy as scheduled in Bacula.

 Consistency Level: A backup can fail when the option “Application Consistent” is required for a VM that doesn’t support it.

-• If an Application Consistent backup fails, the Hyper-V Winapi Plugin will change automatically the Consistency Level to “Crash Consistent” and retry.
+• If an Application Consistent backup fails, the Hyper-V WinAPI Plugin will change automatically the Consistency Level to “Crash Consistent” and retry.

-• Only if allow_pre_save is enabled, when a “Crash Consistent” backup fails, the Hyper-V Winapi Plugin will change the pre_backup_action to “Save” and post_backup_action to “Restart” and retry.
+• Only if allow_pre_save is enabled, when a “Crash Consistent” backup fails, the Hyper-V WinAPI Plugin will change the pre_backup_action to “Save” and post_backup_action to “Restart” and retry.

 • Migration from a distant node, current backup checkpoint and pre_backup_action are stored into the corresponding VM notes in a proprietary format.
 They are removed when the backup is successful.
 If some interruption occurs during the backup, they can be recovered afterwards.